jmaxxz/CertPinner/README.md

 var whitelist = new WhitelistAutoPin();
 CertificatePinner.AutomaticPinPolicy = whitelist;
 whitelist.AddHost("jmaxxz.com");
-// jmaxxz.com is the only host allowed to be pinned
+// jmaxxz.com is the only host allowed to be automatically pinned on first use.
 ```

 ### BlackList